 Because the database that is being searched is large and because there are 6 different alert systems looking for signals, the list could be long at times.
 We therefore rank the alerts according to the volume surge that occurred on the day of the alert and select the top 30.
 For example, if 500 stocks generate a crossover alert, we would list only the 30 with the greatest volume surge.
 In the past we would have listed up to 100, but after a complaint about there being too many to review, we decided to narrow the list to the 30 most promising stocks for the day.
 The volume surge filter that is used in a scan is posted on the report, but the minimum of the stocks on the list might be much greater than the minimum of the filter.
 You can use the change in the 3-day average volume and/or the RSI yourself as additional filters.
 A volume decrease undermines the credibility of an alert.
 The volume increase is posted for those who want to filter with stricter requirements.

 Often a stock that has just had a cross of its moving average will also be in a "setup pattern."
-Look for setup patterns that suggest a significant move is likely to take place soon (there are demonstrations of pre-surge "setups" in the alerts videos and near the bottom of the "Stock Alerts" page).
+Look for setup patterns that suggest a significant move is likely to take place soon (there are demonstrations of pre-surge "setups" near the bottom of the "Stock Alerts" page).